 [Two.] me/he breathes.

 [Wait—what???]
-I instinctively reach for him.
-[What do you mean ‘write her into place?’
-Why didn’t you tell me before we—]
+I instinctively reach for him. [‘Rewrite her wounds?’
+What does that even mean?
+Why didn’t you tell me before—]

-I relax my focus, allowing myself to flow into Nyanti.
-As flares of pain erupt along her loci, she meets my attention (the magic equivalent of meeting my eyes) and issues a desperate plea.
+I flood the Witch with intent and awareness.
+As flares of pain erupt through her loci, she meets my attention—the magical equivalent of meeting my eyes—and issues a desperate plea.